NitinN24/BYTEUPRISE_SD_01/README.md

 # Task :- 01
-# A Tic Tac Toe game
+# A Tic Tac Toe Game

 ## Description:
 This Python program implements a two-player Tic-Tac-Toe game.
 The game is played on a 3x3 grid, where players take turns marking spaces with their respective symbols ('X' or 'O').
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
 If all spaces are filled without any player achieving three in a row, the game ends in a draw.